Guided Walking at Church Stretton

 Harder Walk: The Harder Walk takes in three iconic hills: ascending Ragleth Hill via Little Stretton and then Hope Bowdler Hill and Caer Caradoc Hill.
 A return is made through All Stretton crossing Batch Valley, Cwmdale and Cardingmill Valley.
 11 miles (18km) with 2,750 feet (840m) of ascent.

-Today’s walks start on the west side of the Long Mynd and return to Church Stretton via the beautiful Darnford Valley and the Betchcott Hills on the northern end of the Long Mynd.
+The heather-clad ridge of the Long Mynd dominates the skyline above Church Stetton.
+Today’s walks start on the west side of the ridge and return to Church Stretton via the beautiful Darnford Valley and the Betchcott Hills on the northern end of the Long Mynd.
+On a clear day you'll enjoy sweeping views across Shropshire and the Welsh hills.

 Easier Walk: This starts at Bridges hamlet and follows the Darnford Valley up to the Betchcott Hills and the Long Mynd with a return to Church Stretton across its moorland golf course.
 7 miles (11.5km) with 1,050 feet (320m) of ascent.